The Ailerons

 The Ailerons were an English indie rock band featuring Charity Hair, Daniel Beattie, Dave Rowntree, Grog Prebble and Mike Smith.

 In 2006, they were brought into public view due to their song, "Dig a Hole" being featured as iTunes' free single of the week.
-The song was from the band's only EP, Left Right.
-Charity Hair has also worked with Shelly Poole on some songs.
+The song was from the band's only EP, Left Right, released exclusively available through iTunes.
+Charity Hair was later a member of the alternative country band Red Sky July with husband and wife duo Ally McErlaine and Shelly Poole.